-Before starting, let’s have a quick introduction about NM Sahil Tickoo.
-He is an FIDE Rated chess player.
+Before starting, let’s have a quick introduction to NM Sahil Tickoo.
+He is a FIDE-Rated chess player.
 He has achieved the National Master Title.
-And he is also on chess.com and on Chess Assist YouTube Channel.
+He is also on chess.com and on Chess Assist YouTube Channel.

 Here’s what NM Sahil Tickoo shared: